Ankit212206/SIH/README.md

             ▼
       Rescue Operator
 ```
-Thermal and RGB information are complementary sources of information and should not be treated as absolute confirmation.
+low light and RGB information are complementary sources of information and should not be treated as absolute confirmation.